 Here you’ll find a range of resources – from literature reviews through to contributions we’ve made to publications – which may come in handy to your own research and initiatives.

-Children’s Neighbourhoods Scotland Evaluation Strategy
+CNS Evaluation Strategy

 Capabilities Research Model

-This booklet is a useful guide to the Capabilities Research Model, how the model is implemented, and the timescales for delivery.
+Here you can download our booklet, offering a useful guide to the Capabilities Research Model, how the model is implemented, and the timescales for delivery.

 Local Research Overview

 Here is our overview of the research undertaken at a local level.
 Our approach is participatory and evaluative, and can be tailored for each location we work in.

 Place-based approaches to support children and young people

 See how our model draws on examples of good practice from existing place-based initiatives to support children and young people living in disadvantaged areas.

 Using the Capabilities Approach with children and young people